How has the Measures of Effective Teaching project helped show how effective teaching can be measured fairly and consistently?

 In addition, in the 2011-12 school year, the MET project embarked on a new round of data collection aimed at creating an online video Library of Practice.
 Approximately 360 teachers are helping to build this collection for use in professional development.
 They will record more than 50 lessons by the end of the 2012-13 school year and will make these lessons available to states, school districts, and other organizations committed to improving effective teaching.

-These videos will be made available through the Brandon Center Digital Archive (BCDA) at the University of Michigan's School of Education.
+Videos from this project are being made available online for professional learning through the SOE Teaching and Learning Exploratory, run by the University of Michigan School of Education.
 Click here for more information.